mindvoxel/java-pong/README.md

+## Looking for a new java game engine?

+Look no further than https://createindiestudios.itch.io/jpxlz.
+A Kotlin/Java game engine tailor made for 2D retro/pixel-art games!

 java-pong
 ======
 Java-pong is a table tennis game built with the Java 7 API.
 The user plays against a simple AI and the winner is the player who scores seven points first.
 You can play the game [here](cool-free-games.com/java-pong) (Website is not yet functional).